Champs-Élysées stage in the Tour de France: Points classification

+While points classification is mainly associated to a top sprinter competition, the jersey wearer is generally unlucky on Champs-Élysées.
+The three riders with most green jerseys, Peter Sagan, Erik Zabel and Sean Kelly, never won on Champs-Élysées.
+Only six times the green jersey wearer won: Freddy Maertens in 1976 first semi-stage and in 1981, Djamolidine Abdoujaparov in 1993, Robbie McEwen in 2002, Mark Cavendish in 2011 and Sam Bennett in 2020.
+In 1979, Bernard Hinault led the points classification when he won on Champs-Élysées but he did it wearing the yellow jersey.
 In some years, the points classification was decided on that last stage.

 In 1984, Frank Hoste had been leading the points classification for most of the race, but Sean Kelly had taken over the lead on the penultimate stage, with a difference of 4 points.
 Hoste ended third in the last stage against Kelly fifth, which made Hoste the winner by 4 points.

 In the final stages of the 1987 Tour de France, the lead in the points classification switched between Jean-Paul van Poppel and Stephen Roche.
 Before the final stage, Roche was leading by 17 points, but during the last stage Van Poppel won back 16 points by intermediate sprints.
 Van Poppel's ninth place in the stage was then enough to win the points classification by 16 points.

 In 1991, Djamolidine Abdoujaparov clipped his wheels on barriers.
 With less than 100m left he tumbled head-over-heels in a spectacular crash.
 After he regained consciousness, he was helped across the line to clinch the sprinters' competition.

 In 2001, Stuart O'Grady had been leading the points classification for most of the race, but Erik Zabel overtook him at the final moment.

 In 2003, the green jersey was settled by a close finish between Baden Cooke and Robbie McEwen finishing 2nd and 3rd respectively, that resulted in Cooke finished with 216 points to McEwen's 214.

 Winners

+Multiple winners

+The following riders have won the Champs-Élysées stage in the Tour de France on more than one occasion.